trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 updated pressure value is set to zero.

-There are also other options, like setting $a_{ii}$ to the threshold value if it is beneath and then update with the known formula, or just don't update the pressure value at all, and continue with the old value.
-By setting the pressure value to zero, the numerical error through this can not be so big to mess up a whole simulation, as long as it doesn't happens for too many particles.
+There are also other options, like setting $a_{ii}$ to the threshold value if it is beneath and then update with the usual equation, or just don't update the pressure value at all, and continue with the old value.
+The numerical error introduced by this technique remains small, as only isolated or almost isolated particles are affected.

 ## Boundary Handling